Skip to Content

 If you’re visiting for the Fourth of July, you’ll be treated to special fireworks displays at Epcot and Magic Kingdom to celebrate US Independence Day.

+At the Magic Kingdom park, the fireworks are formally called Disney’s Celebrate America, which started in 2008.
 Although this show has been running for over 15 years now, it has had many updates since then.

 Epcot’s show is called Heartbeat of Freedom and it typically runs after its usual nighttime show.

 Plus, you can catch the a cappella group singing patriotic songs in the rotunda at the America Adventure pavilion.
-In past years, they’ve also performed a concert at the America Gardens theatre in the evening, too.

-Lastly, you bet there will be all kinds of American treats to celebrate at all 4 theme parks, like strawberry shortcake, apple pie cupcakes and other red, white, and blue themed snacks and drinks.
+Lastly, you bet there will be all kinds of American treats to celebrate at all four theme parks, like strawberry shortcake, apple pie cupcakes and other red, white, and blue themed snacks and drinks.

 Attraction and ride closures